wp-plugins/akeebabackupcore/readme.txt

 WordPress' license; in fact, GPLv3 is simply a newer version of the same GPLv2 license WordPress is using, one which protects your interests even more.

-= I thought Akeeba Backup was a Joomla! extension? =
+= I have sites using other scripts / CMS.
+Can I use your software with them? =

-Almost.
-Akeeba Backup was originally only published for Joomla!, however the backup engine was CMS-agnostic.
-Both the WordPress plugin and Joomla! extension by the Akeeba Backup are developed by us.
-The backup engine is shared among them but everything else is optimised for the CMS each solution is designed to run in.
+Akeeba Backup is available in three different packages.
+Akeeba Backup for WordPress is designed to backup and restore WordPress sites.
+Akeeba Backup for Joomla! does the same for Joomla! sites.
+Akeeba Solo is our standalone backup software which support WordPress, Joomla!, Magento, PrestaShop, phpBB3 and many other CMS and scripts.
+Use the contact link on our site to request more information for your specific needs.

 == Screenshots ==